jayli3n/starwars/README.md

 # starwars
 A fun &amp; light-weight web app to display all the Star Wars data you've ever wanted!

-##
+##Info
 Made with React.js and gets data from API: https://swapi.co/

-##
-To improve it:
-1. Clone this repo
-2. Run `npm install`
-3. Run `npm start`

 ##
 Used Tachyons to save time on styling:<br>